-I've previously acted for a number of clients who had undergone incorrect treatment for breast cancer and had unnecessary breast surgery.
+I have a particular interest in delay in diagnosis of cancer cases and maximum severity claims arising from injuries to children during childbirth and in the neonatal period.
+I've represented a number of clients who had undergone incorrect treatment for breast cancer and had unnecessary breast surgery.

 Obtaining acknowledgement for my client that something has gone wrong with their medical treatment.
 This can be in the form of an apology or compensation.
 It is particularly rewarding to achieve compensation for a client which allows them to rebuild their lives and often get the rehabilitation or treatment they need in the future.

 I am proud to work for a firm that places its focus on the client and their rehabilitation.
 I also like the fact that at Irwin Mitchell we are able to offer clients the complete package of services they may need throughout their claim, such as help with their benefits, Wills, probate and Court of Protection matters.

 "Tactically astute" - Legal 500, 2018/19